 Job search tips – Photo credit: grantmeadmission.com

-Do you want to cut down the stress of searching for job?
-Then there’s something interesting you can do: make yourself well known to recruiting firms without necessarily being seen by creating a personal profile.
+Do you want to cut down the stress of searching for a job?
+Then there’s something interesting you can do.
+Make yourself well known to recruiting firms without necessarily being seen by creating a personal profile.
 In many organizations, there exists a career page.
 To save yourself the trouble of searching for a job, go ahead and fill the candidate profiles giving clear details of your qualifications.
-Do this, even if the organization does not have vacancies at the meantime.
+Do this, even if the organization does not have vacancies in the meantime.
 This will help you to be among the first to be contacted for an interview whenever there is/are opening(s) in the future.

 4. Respond to Job Clippings